Projects - Valeria Cherchi

 – Edie Peters on PhotoQ – World Press Photo

-– Giada Storelli on Rivista Studio (Italian)
+– Giada Storelli – Rivista Studio (Italian)

-– Manuela Accinno on Rolling Stone (Italian)
+– Manuela Accinno – Rolling Stone (Italian)

 On the 16th of June 1992 the upper part of a human ear is found by a priest on a mountainous road in Barbagia, central Sardinia, while a young boy, Farouk Kassam, is spending his fifth month in a hidden cave.
 He is held captive by a group of masked strangers.
-He is only seven years old and about my same age.
-Like most kids, I am also terrified of being taken away from her home.
+He is only six years old and about the same age as Cherchi.
+Like most kids, she was also terrified of being taken away from her home.
+Eleven years later, Luisa Manfredi was shot dead on the balcony of her flat.
+She was 14 years old and the daughter of Matteo Boe, Farouk’s kidnapper.
+No one was ever charged or convicted for her murder, which remains a mystery until this day.

 How to tell a story bound by uncertainty?
 How to talk about histories that are just partially ended and shrouded in silence?